abdullah-al-hossain/SOLID/Open-Closed Principle/README.md

-# SOLID
+# Open - Closed Principle
-This is a repository where I describe the SOLID principle using theories and php codes.
+This is the O of the SOLID.
+Which stands for Open Closed Principle.